Gibraltar Broadcasting Corporation: GBC Television

 Prior to the 1990s, GBC TV was the only English-language channel available in Gibraltar.
 Launched as Gibraltar television in 1962, a privately owned commercial station, the broadcaster became the Gibraltar Broadcasting Corporation a year later in 1963 when it became a public broadcaster funded by government.

 GTV, later GBC TV was first housed in Wellington Front, in what was commonly called Wellington Front Studios.
 Due to its location in Gibraltar, the area around Wellington Front usually floods during the rainy season.
 GBC often flooded and once this occurred during a live TV broadcast.

 In the late 70s GBC TV began experimenting with colour broadcasts.
 An all colour operation began in 1980 when GBC was relocated to 18 South Barrack Road into a building that is now called Broadcasting House.

-For a short period, GBC's signals were seen on a second transmitter on VHF Band III in Fuenjirola; this transmitter was shut down per government orders in early 1984.
+For a short period, GBC's signals were seen on a second transmitter on VHF Band III in Fuengirola; this transmitter was shut down per government orders in early 1984.